fscottfoti/togethermap/README.md

 ## A web and mobile app for collaborative mapping

-TogetherMap is designed to be to shapefiles what the Google Productivity Suite is to email/calendar/docs.
+TogetherMap is intended to be to shapefiles what the Google Productivity Suite is to email/calendar/docs.

 It utilizes Meteor/Mongo on the backend and the Mapbox stack on the font - think web maps backed by a trivial-to-install database and you have the right idea.